American cuisine: Delaware River Valley and Mid-Atlantic

-Since their formative years, New York, Philadelphia, and Baltimore have welcomed immigrants of every kind to their shores, and all three have been an important gateway through which new citizens to the general United States arrive.
-Traditionally natives have eaten cheek to jowl with newcomers for centuries as the newcomers would open new restaurants and small businesses and all the different groups would interact.
+Since their formative years, New York, Philadelphia, and Baltimore have welcomed immigrants of every kind to their shores, and all three have been important gateways through which new citizens to the general United States arrive.
+Traditionally, natives have eaten cheek to jowl with newcomers for centuries, as the newcomers would open new restaurants and small businesses, and all the different groups would interact.

 Even in colonial days this region was a very diverse mosaic of peoples, as settlers from Switzerland, Wales, England, Ulster, Wallonia, Holland, Gelderland, the British Channel Islands, and Sweden sought their fortune in this region.
 This is very evident in many signature dishes and local foods, all of which have evolved to become American dishes in their own right.

-The original Dutch settlers of New York brought recipes they knew and understood from the Netherlands and their mark on local cuisine is still apparent today: in many quarters of New York their version of apple pie with a streusel top is still baked.
+The original Dutch settlers of New York brought recipes they knew and understood from the Netherlands, and their mark on local cuisine is still apparent today.
+In many quarters of New York, their version of apple pie with a streusel top is still baked.
 In the colony of New Amsterdam, their predilection for waffles in time evolved into the American national recipe and forms part of a New York brunch.
-They also made coleslaw, originally a Dutch salad, but today accented with the later 18th-century introduction of mayonnaise.
+They also made coleslaw, originally a Dutch salad, but today it is accented by the later 18th-century introduction of mayonnaise.

 The doughnut began its life originally as a New York pastry that arrived in the 18th century as the Dutch olykoek, with later additions from other nations of Europe like the Italian zeppole, the Jewish/Polish pączki, and the German Berliner arriving in the 19th century to complete the variety found in modern doughnuts today.

 Crab cake, popular in Maryland, Delaware and New Jersey, is often served on a roll.

-Crab cakes were once a kind of English croquette, but over time as spices have been added they and the Maryland crab feast became two of Baltimore's signature dishes.
-Fishing for blue crab is a favorite summer pastime in the waters off Maryland, New Jersey, and Delaware where they may grace the table at summer picnics.
+Crab cakes were once a kind of English croquette, but over time, as spices have been added, they and the Maryland crab feast became two of Baltimore's signature dishes.
+Fishing for blue crab is a favorite summer pastime in the waters off Maryland, New Jersey, and Delaware, where they may grace the table at summer picnics.

-Other mainstays of the region have been present since the early years of American history, like oysters from Cape May, the Chesapeake Bay, and Long Island, and lobster and tuna from the coastal waters found in New York and New Jersey.
+Other mainstays of the region have been present since the early years of American history, such as oysters from Cape May, the Chesapeake Bay, and Long Island, and lobster and tuna from the coastal waters of New York and New Jersey.
 Philadelphia Pepper Pot, a tripe stew, was originally a British dish but today is a classic of home cooking in Pennsylvania alongside bookbinder soup, a type of turtle soup.

 In the winter, New York pushcarts sell roasted chestnuts, a delicacy dating back to English Christmas traditions, and it was in New York and Pennsylvania that the earliest Christmas cookies were introduced: Germans introduced crunchy molasses-based gingerbread and sugar cookies in Pennsylvania, and the Dutch introduced cinnamon-based cookies, all of which have become part of the traditional Christmas meal.